vasilisbaltas/Disaster-Response-Pipeline/README.md

 ## Installations
-All the necessary libraries can be found in the file 'requirements.txt' or the whole conda environment can be created by using the 'environment.yml' file
+All the necessary libraries can be found in the file 'requirements.txt' or the whole conda environment can be created by using the 'environment.yml' file.

 ## File Description